 After reaching last year’s Champions League final, which PSG lost 1-0 against Bayern Munich, the aims for this season are to at least match that achievement.

 Our Champions League Shirt 20/21!

-Ole Gunnar Solskjær’s side haven’t had the best start to the season, currently occupying 16th place in the league.
-They’ve lost two of their opening three games, including a 6-1 defeat against Tottenham Hotspur last time out.
+Ole Gunnar Solskjær’s side haven’t had the best start to the season, currently occupying 15th place in the league.
+They’ve lost three of their opening six games, including a 1-0 defeat to Arsenal last time out.
 They have, however, qualified for the quarter-finals of the Carabao Cup.

 Manchester United were active in the transfer market, notably signing Edinson Cavani (from Paris Saint-Germain), Alex Telles (FC Porto) and Donny van de Beek (Ajax).

 Solskjær’s men made it to the semi-finals of the Europa League last season before being beaten 2-1 by eventual champions Sevilla.
 They qualified for this season’s Champions League by finishing third in the Premier League last season.

 RBL travelled to Manchester on matchday 2 in the Champions League.
 They returned home empty-handed, however, after a 5-0 loss at Old Trafford.
 United made several changes to their starting XI against Istanbul Basaksehir, but fell to a 2-1 defeat against the defensively strong Turkish side.